Sugar Pursuit

 Assembling and decorating the cake

-A collage image shows how to cover chocolate cake roll in chocolate glaze in 4 steps.
+A collage image shows how to assemble chocolate roll and cover it in chocolate glaze in 6 steps.

 Possible variations